Relatively Smart: A New Approach for Instance-Optimal Learning: Missing Proofs from Section

 \subsection{Proof of Lemma~\ref{lemma:labeling_set_system}}

 We will use a probabilistic method to show such a hypothesis class exist.
-Particularly, for every $S\in \S(n)$, pick a random hypothesis $h_S$ that is constant $1$ outside $S$ and the labeling on $S$ is chosen uniformly at random from all the $2^{|S|}$ possible labelings.
+In particular, for every $S\in \S(n)$, pick a random hypothesis $h_S$ that is constant $1$ outside $S$ and the labeling on $S$ is chosen uniformly at random from all the $2^{|S|}$ possible labelings.
 Clearly this satisfies property~\ref{property:constant_outside}.
 Recall that $|S| = n$ and $|\U(n)| = \lceil n^{1+\beta}\rceil$.
-We show the a randomly chosen labeling of $h_S$ for all $S\in \S(n)$ satisfies the claimed properties with non-zero probability.
+We show that a randomly chosen labeling of $h_S$ for all $S\in \S(n)$ satisfies the claimed properties with non-zero probability.